-Welcome to the Versant Physics blog.
+Welcome to the Versant Physics news room.

 Here you’ll find the latest updates on Versant Medical Physics & Radiation Safety.